simonyangxs/simonyangxs/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+# subtitle: <a href='#'>Chinese University of Hong Kong</a>.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: dot_pixel.png
+  image_hover: prof_pic_color.jpg  # hover时显示的图片
   image_circular: false # crops the image to make it circular
-  more_info: >
+  # more_info: >
-    <p>555 your office number</p>
+  #   <p>555 your office number</p>
-    <p>123 your address street</p>
+  #   <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+  #   <p>Your City, State 12345</p>

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Welcome to my page!
+I'm thrilled to have you here, sending you my warmest and most heartfelt greetings! 👋

+I'm Xingsheng Yang (杨兴胜), an explorer with an immense passion for Operations Management and Data Science.
+I hold an MSc in Computer Science from ShanghaiTech University (2024 cohort), and dual Bachelor's degrees in Computer Science and Financial Engineering from Sichuan University.
+I'm excited to soon begin my Ph.D. in Data Science at City University of Hong Kong (CityU)! 🎓

+I'm eager to contribute my efforts in the following areas:
+1. Innovation in Global Supply Chains. 🌍
+2. Text Mining-Driven Operations Management - Finance Interface. 📊
+3. Science of Science & Scientometrics. 🔬

+Currently, I'm working as a Research Assistant at The Chinese University of Hong Kong, where I have the privilege of conducting cutting-edge research under the supervision of Prof. [Jing Wu](https://www.jingwulab.org/) and Prof. [Yimeng Niu](https://www.tilburguniversity.edu/staff/y-niu).
+My academic journey has also involved active collaborations with distinguished scholars, including Prof. [Su Wang](https://sites.google.com/site/suwangwebpage/home), Prof. [Suhong Hong](https://sutinghong.site/), Prof. [Ling Zhong](https://www.ling-zhong.com/) and Prof. [Fengnan Gao](https://gaofn.xyz/).
+These invaluable experiences have greatly enriched my knowledge.

+I've even developed a web-based [search tool](https://utdjournalsearch.streamlit.app/) to help accelerate your research by quickly finding related papers in UTD 24 and FT50 journals. 🚀

+Beyond my academic pursuits, I'm a huge fan of 🎾[Carlos Alcaraz](https://www.atptour.com/en/players/carlos-alcaraz/a0e2/player-stats?year=all&surface=all) and 🦊[Jannik Sinner](https://www.atptour.com/en/players/jannik-sinner/s0ag/overview).

+If you're interested in my research areas or would like to explore potential collaboration opportunities, please don't hesitate to reach out!
+I'm truly looking forward to connecting with you and creating more possibilities together! 🤝